 Transylvania makes it easy for you to stay connected with your classmates, your university records and accounts, and the general goings-on on campus.

 Thanks to the hardworking staff in Information Technology (IT), you'll have access to a variety of technology tools and services that will make your college experience more streamlined and efficient.
-Whether you live on campus, commute, or are studying abroad, the IT staff members are here to serve you: from answering technology questions, maintaining lab computers, or providing badge access to buildings on campus to making it possible for you to register for courses and view your grades online.
+Whether you live on campus, commute, or are studying abroad, the IT staff members are here to serve you: from answering technology questions or maintaining lab computers to making it possible for you to register for courses and view your grades online.

 Access TNet (http://tnet.transy.edu) to review your financial aid package and accept or decline particular awards within your aid package.
 You can also use TNet to view class offerings for the fall term and register for T-Alerts.